 inhabitants of the houses, the cemetery,… I liked this area very

-, breathes an (obvious) history very different from other areas of Berlin, definitely a mandatory stop.
+much, it seemed different to the rest, breathes an (obvious) history very different from other areas of Berlin, definitely a mandatory stop.

 From